 Duolingo Announces 51% DAU Growth and Record Bookings and Revenue in Third Quarter 2022; Raises Full Year Guidance

-PITTSBURGH, Nov.
-10, 2022 (GLOBE NEWSWIRE) -- Duolingo, Inc. DUOL, the world's leading mobile learning platform, announced results for the third quarter ended September 30, 2022 in a shareholder letter that is posted at investors.duolingo.com.
+/EIN News/ -- PITTSBURGH, Nov.
+10, 2022 (GLOBE NEWSWIRE) -- Duolingo, Inc. (NASDAQ: DUOL), the world’s leading mobile learning platform, announced results for the third quarter ended September 30, 2022 in a shareholder letter that is posted at investors.duolingo.com.

 “Our results this quarter speak volumes – as we continue to grow users, we are finding them more engaged and see more of them subscribing to Super Duolingo, resulting in record bookings and revenue,” said Luis von Ahn, Co-Founder and CEO of Duolingo.
 “I’m particularly proud that our products are encouraging more engagement, which can lead to better learning outcomes.
 Today, nearly 70% of our daily active users have a Duolingo streak longer than 7 days.”